VingtCinq/django-simple-mail/README.md

 ## Requirements

-These Django app works with :
+This Django app works with :

 + Python (>=2.7)
 + Django (>=1.9) (Need to be tested for previous versions)